maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 * Answer tests no longer return a numerical mark, hence the "+AT" option for mark modification method has been dropped.
 * The STACK function `filter` has been removed.
 It should be replaced by the internal Maxima function `sublist`.
 Note, the order of the arguments is reversed!
 * The libraries `powers` and `format` have been removed.
+* We now strongly discourage the use of dollar symbols for denoting LaTeX mathematics environments.
+See the pages on [mathjax](MathJax.md#delimiters) for more information on this change.

 ## Version 2.2